adam-arold/articles/en/2017-04-16-why-you-should-open-source-code.md

 > - Not only you but your company also gets some *positive karma*.
 > - By making code visible for everyone you will think twice before adding an ugly hack since your professional repuration is on the line.
 This makes the code have slightly better quality.

+I think that the benefits outweight the drawbacks so there is no reason not to try OSS out.
+Go for it and feel free to share your experiences in the comment section or if you think otherwise.